KARTIKEY-KATYAL/Article-Bliss-/readme.md

 This project showcases my ability to integrate third-party APIs, manage application state effectively with Redux Toolkit, and deliver a fully functional front-end that provides users with an optimized and engaging experience.

 Example:
-> Article Bliss is a platform that allows users to read and share articles on various topics.
+> SummariserGPT is a platform that allows users to read and share articles on various topics.
 It aims to provide an easy-to-use interface for discovering insightful content.
 The project showcases my skills in web development, including the use of modern technologies like React and Node.js.

 ## Technologies Used